Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 • Allosaurus fragilis - a member of the Theropoda dinosaurs - as the expedition merely yielded a few bones of the animal, the Allosaurus skeleton in the exhibition is a cast.

-Another dinosaur on the display is the cast of Diplodocus carnegiei - presented to the Museum by Scottish-American steel tycoon Andrew Carnegie, who made several casts for the major Natural History Museums in America and Europe.
+Another dinosaur on the display is the cast of Diplodocus carnegii - presented to the Museum by Scottish-American steel tycoon Andrew Carnegie, who made several casts for the major Natural History Museums in America and Europe.

 In 1899, when crew members from the Carnegie Museum of Natural History were collecting fossils in the Morrison Formation of Sheep Creek, Wyoming, with funding from Scottish-American steel tycoon Andrew Carnegie, they discovered a massive and well preserved skeleton of Diplodocus.
-Another vey well preserved skeleton of Diplodocus was discovered at the same place in the following year.
+Another very well preserved skeleton of Diplodocus was discovered at the same place in the following year.
 In 1907 the Carnegie Museum of Natural History created a composite mount of Diplodocus carnegii that incorporated bones of both skeletons.
 The skeleton became very popular, being nicknamed "Dippy".

 The goal of Carnegie in sending these casts overseas was apparently to bring international unity and mutual interest around the discovery of the dinosaur.